 Nico Marques’ training in architecture and years of experience as a residential designer have given him an edge in not only drawing out the subtleties of each design with his photographs, but also giving him a deeper understanding and respect for what it takes to turn an initial sketch on a post-it note or ‘cocktail napkin’ into a three-dimensional physical structure.

-Nico collaborates with thought leaders of the architectural profession, successfully photographing projects by Steven Ehrlich Architects, Predock Frane Architects, SPF Architects, Kanner Architects, and young practitioners such as Urban Operations and Heyday Partnership, among others.
+Nico collaborates with thought leaders of the architectural profession, successfully photographing projects by EYRC Architects, Chu Gooding Architects, Kevin Daly Architects, Gensler, and young practitioners such as Urban Operations, Modal Design and Heyday Partnership, among others.
 Nico Marques’ images have been displayed at museum galleries throughout the world, garnering ongoing media attention.
 Select works were part of recent shows at the Museum Of Contemporary Art, MOCA (“A New Sculpturalism; Contemporary Architecture from Southern California”) and the Architecture + Design Museum’s “Never Built Los Angeles”.
 His photographs are primarily known for exploring the interaction between the built environment and its permanent or temporary inhabitants and its surroundings.

-Over the last couple of years alone, Nico’s work has appeared in many prestigious domestic and international industry trade and consumer lifestyle publications including Architects Newspaper, Architectural Record, Interiors Korea, LA Magazine, Los Angeles Times, Luxury Home Design_Australia and Trends.
+Over the last couple of years alone, Nico’s work has appeared in many prestigious domestic and international industry trade and consumer lifestyle publications including Architectural Review, Architects Newspaper, Architectural Record, Interiors Korea, Los Angeles Times, Luxury Home Design_Australia and Trends.
 Nico has also photographed for numerous design awards including Masonry Institute Design Awards and LABC Architectural Awards, as well as esteemed private art collections.